 type II fibril assembly in cartilage by binding collagen fibrils and controlling lateral

-growth; (2) organizing three-dimensional extracellular matrix architecture through interactions
+growth; and (2) organizing three-dimensional extracellular matrix architecture through

-by binding and sequestering TGF-β and BMPs.
+interactions with collagen, hyaluronan, and other proteoglycans.
 The protein is essential for maintaining articular

 cartilage integrity and preventing osteoarthritis, as demonstrated by progressive joint